February 15, 2026

 ⤷ My Top 7 Mistakes Raising $200M from Investors

 Cash optimization goes well beyond fundraising though.
 It starts with strong expense management.
 Salaries are typically your largest expense.
 To keep costs down, stay lean and implement a performance-based compensation model.
-Everyone gets reasonable base salaries, but are paid more when the company achieves its goals.
+Everyone gets reasonable base salaries, but they’re paid more when the company achieves its goals.
 Usually a lot more.
 I wrote two articles that will help you design your own performance-based model:

 ⤷ The Perfect Bonus Plan for Any Company